Diversity and inclusion

 Total | 100% | 100% | 100% |

 We encourage our people to let us know which ethnicity they identify with, so that we can track our progress in ethnic diversity.
-Of those employees who have disclosed their ethnicity, 5.4% are Māori and 2.5% are Pasifika.
+Of those employees who have disclosed their ethnicity, 4.8% are Māori and 2% are Pacific Peoples.

-We are concerned that the proportion of our employees who have notified us that they are Māori and Pasifika is not reflective of the representation of those ethnicities in the overall population.
-Furthermore, the types and levels of roles that most Māori and Pasifika within Meridian fill are our lower-paying roles, which has created large ethnicity pay gaps for our Māori and Pasifika employees, compared to our other employees.
+We would like the proportion of our employees who have notified us that they are Māori and Pacific Peoples to be reflective of the representation of those ethnicities in the overall NZ population.
+We acknowledge and are concerned that the types and levels of roles that most Māori and Pacific Peoples within Meridian fill are our lower-paying roles, which results in larger ethnicity pay gaps for our Māori and Pacific Peoples employees, compared to our other employees.

-We’re committed to finding ways to attract more Māori and Pasifika into the company, and growing our capability to understand and be supportive of Māori and Pacifica in our workplace.
+We’re committed to finding ways to attract more Māori and Pacific Peoples into the company, and growing our capability to understand and be supportive of Māori and Pacific Peoples in our workplace.
 We want to be in a stronger position to hire and/or develop employees of these ethnicities into our more senior, high-paying roles.

 Te Kete Tikanga Māori is an educational resource for Meridian staff and whānau to learn about Te Ao Māori (the Māori world).
 It focuses on basic teachings to support their day to day mahi (work).